Sugiuma/Portfolio_Projects/E-commerce/README.md

 - Each product has an "Add to Cart" option, allowing customers to specify quantities and add products to their cart.

 ### User Authentication
-- Users can log in as either **admin** or **customer**, with different views and access permissions for each role.
+- Users can log in and shop.
 - User credentials are stored securely using password hashing (Werkzeug).
 - Flask sessions manage login states and user sessions.

 ### Admin Panel for Product Management
-- Admin users can add, edit, and delete products.
+- Admin can add, edit, and delete products.
-- Admin-specific routes are protected with the `admin_required` decorator to restrict access.
 - Admins can manage product details, including uploading product images and updating inventory.

 ### Shopping Cart Functionality